-Dental Implants by Specialists at IMPrESS Perio Implant Center Vancouver Burnaby BC
+Dental Implants by Specialists at IMPrESS Perio Implant Center in Vancouver Burnaby BC

 What Are Dental Implants?

 A natural tooth consists of a root and a crown.
 If you compare natural teeth to implant-supported replacement teeth, you’ll see they have the same basic parts.
 Both have a crown (the visible part used to chew food).
 Both have a root that holds the tooth securely under the gum and is anchored into the jaw.
 The difference is that the implant is made of titanium – the same time-tested material used by surgeons for artificial joints.

 When you lose a tooth, you lose both the root and the crown.
 To replace the tooth, the surgeon first replaces the root with a dental implant.
 Time is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 A support post (abutment) is then placed on the implant and a new replacement tooth (crown) is placed on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.
 Dental implants are nothing new.
 They have been used to permanently replace teeth since the mid 60s.
 Dental implants have many advantages compared to traditional crown and bridge solutions.
 If one or more of your teeth are missing, there are a number of ways to replace them.
 An alternative to bridges, partials or complete dentures may be dental implants.
 Implants are used to replace missing roots and support artificial replacement teeth.
 They are comfortable and look like natural teeth.
 Computer Guided Dental Implant Surgery